Snowflake Data Clean Rooms: Machine Learning¶

 Dataset names

 If you want to view the dataset names that have been added to the clean room by the provider, call the following procedure.
-Note that you cannot view the data present in the datasets that have been added to the clean room by the provider due to the security properties of the clean room.
+You can’t view the data present in the datasets that have been added to the clean room by the provider due to the security properties of the clean room.

 You can also see the tables you’ve linked to the clean room by using the following call: